Patents

 Therefore, being in the UPC system may be advantageous for some patents, but not for others.

-There will be a transitional period of 7 years (which may be extended for a further 7 years) within which an opt-out can be filed.
+There is a transitional period of 7 years (which may be extended for a further 7 years) within which an opt-out can be filed.
 The opt-out will however not be possible if proceedings before the UPC have already begun against the patent.
 It is thus important for you to opt out any patents that they do not want to be part of the UPC court system as soon as possible to avoid being forced into UPC proceedings by a central revocation action.
+We therefore recommend opting out a European patent around the time that it is allowed (or earlier).

 Once the transitional period ends, the opt-out will no longer be available.